Darosss/Darosss/README.md

 ![](https://komarev.com/ghpvc/?username=Darosss&color=yellow)
 # Darosss

-👋 Hey there! focusing on mastering:
+ Hey there! focusing on mastering:
-JavaScript
+- JavaScript
-TypeScript
+- TypeScript
-React
+- React
-React Native
+- React Native
-Node.js (Express, Nest.js)
+- Node.js (Express, Nest.js)
-Recently started exploring Java Spring too.
+- and Recently started exploring Java Spring too.

 Check out my repos to see what I've been working on lately!
 Feel free to connect for tech chats.